vincreator/eunhamirror/README.md

 - **TELEGRAM_API**: This is to authenticate to your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org DO NOT put this in quotes.
 - **TELEGRAM_HASH**: This is to authenticate to your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org
 - **OWNER_ID**: The Telegram user ID (not username) of the Owner of the bot
 - **DATABASE_URL**: Your Database URL.
-See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database when first deploying)
+See [Generate Database](https://github.com/vincreator/eunha/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku using Heroku button, no need to generate database manually, because it will automatic generate database when first deploying)
 - **GDRIVE_FOLDER_ID**: This is the folder ID of the Google Drive Folder to which you want to upload all the mirrors.
 - **DOWNLOAD_DIR**: The path to the local folder where the downloads should be downloaded to
 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)